 The code was “when do you clap your hands?”

-Classical concerts are, most times, divided into musical pieces -or- if it is a symphony- than to the parts of the said symphony.
+Classical concerts are, most times, divided into musical pieces -or- if it is a symphony- the parts of the said symphony.

 Between each piece-or part, the orchestra takes a very very short break, to signal the movement.

 But- I realized that the secret code rules aren’t as simple as “clap every time the orchestra takes that very short break”.

 Sometimes the audience claps -although it’s only the middle of the symphony, most times- they clap only at the end of the final part of the symphony.

 I couldn’t understand the secret code rules, so, naturally, I googled it.

 The advice given was to either try and follow the concert program, distributed at the entrance, or- do what apparently most people do–

 “clap when everybody else claps”.

 This is the simplest rule of thumb to follow: you evidently cannot go wrong when you wait to see what everyone else does, and only act then, thus refraining from clapping on your own free will, when you feel like clapping, and clapping even when you wouldn’t have clapped if it were totally up to you.